liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-store-service-retirement-in-microsoft-365.md

 This follows the discontinuation of [Business Connectivity Services](/sharepoint/business-connectivity-services-retirement) (BCS), which was the primary use case for Secure Store Service.

+## Impact on SharePoint Server

+This announcement has no impact on Secure Store Service in SharePoint Server.

+This feature will remain supported in SharePoint Server 2016 and SharePoint Server 2019 until those products reach their end of support date of July 14, 2026.

+> [!NOTE]
+> Microsoft has no plans to retire Secure Store Service in SharePoint Server Subscription Edition currently.
+Deprecation and removal announcements for SharePoint Server Subscription Edition are announced in the [What's deprecated or removed from SharePoint Server Subscription Edition](/sharepoint/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-subscription-edition) article.

 ## Impacted features and scenarios

 All Secure Store Service features will be retired in SharePoint in Microsoft 365.
 This includes features such as: